selfcustody/krux/docs/parts.en.md

 Krux has the capability to print all QR codes it generates, including those for mnemonics, xpubs, wallet backups, and signed PSBTs, using a locally-connected thermal printer via its serial port.

 Many TTL serial thermal printers may be compatible, but currently, the [Goojprt QR203](https://www.aliexpress.com/w/wholesale-Goojprt-QR203.html) has the best support (except this printer only supports ASCII or Chinese characters, non-ASCII characters will be printed as Chinese).
 The [Adafruit printer starter pack](https://www.adafruit.com/product/600) can also be a convenient option to get started, as it includes all the necessary components for printing (except the conversion cable).
-To ensure proper functionality, enable the printer driver in [settings](./getting-started/settings.md/#thermal), set the Tx pin and baud rate value to either 19200 or 9600 (depends on the printer), as explained in this [Adafruit printer tutorial](https://learn.adafruit.com/mini-thermal-receipt-printer/first-test).
+To ensure proper functionality, enable the printer driver in [settings](getting-started/settings.md/#thermal), set the Tx pin and baud rate value to either 19200 or 9600 (depends on the printer), as explained in this [Adafruit printer tutorial](https://learn.adafruit.com/mini-thermal-receipt-printer/first-test).
 You will need to connect the device's Tx to the printer's Rx and device's ground to the printer's ground, do not connect any other pins because a wrong connection may damage your device.
 The printer requires a dedicated power supply, typically with an output of 5 to 9V (or 12V) and capable of supplying at least 2A.
 For more information, [see this discussion](https://github.com/selfcustody/krux/discussions/312).

-#### (Optional) Conversion Cable for Thermal Printer
+#### Conversion Cable
 To connect the printer to M5StickV, Amigo or Cube, you will need a [grove conversion cable](https://store-usa.arduino.cc/products/grove-4-pin-male-to-grove-4-pin-cable-5-pcs) with a 4-pin male Grove connector on one end (to connect to the device) and 4-pin male jumpers on the other end (to connect to the printer).
 Check your device and printer model connection first, Yahboom comes with PH2.0 4Pin female connector; Dock and Bit doesn't have a connector; WonderMV comes with [Molex 51004 4-pin connector](https://www.digikey.ca/en/products/detail/molex/0530150410/1785079) (used with smart servo).
 For a more reliable connection, it is recommended to cut and solder the wires of your custom cables instead of using jumpers.
 Here we have a description of some [inter-integrated circuit (I2C) connector standards](https://www.cable-tester.com/i2c-pin-out/).